HarvestAPI/apify-linkedin-profile/README.md

 - Low pricing: $4 per 1k profiles.
 - Fast response times deliver data in seconds.
 - No caching, fresh data.
 - Concurrency: each actor works scraping 3 profiles at a time.
-It does mass scraping fast ⚡

 ## How It Works